-- US: The U.S. Department of Energy (DOE), Department of Defense (DoD), and Department of State (DOS) signed a memorandum of agreement (MOA) that sets the foundation for a critical minerals stockpile to support the U.S. transition to clean energy and national security needs.
-DoD, which manages the National Defense Stockpile (NDS), currently stockpiles critical minerals for national security purposes.
-The MOA creates a new, interagency process for stockpiling minerals that enable vital clean energy technologies. - Japan: JOGMEC operates a national stockpiling system of rare metals to secure long-term raw materials supply.
-Stockpiles are sufficient to meet 60 to 180 days' demand.
-In addition, under the planned Mining Act to be adopted by the Diet, Japan is to restrict access to rare-earth resources in Japan's exclusive economic zone (offshore deposits).

-- Korea: State owned Korea Resources Corporation runs a stockpile storage system for rare metals. - China: it is estimated that China stockpiles 1.5 million to 2 million tons of copper, 800,000-900,000 tons of aluminium, and 250,000-400,000 tons of zinc.
-China is also believed to have around 7,000 tons of cobalt, a key metal used in battery manufacturing. - Singapore: Particularly in the field of food, the government can use its discretionary power to ensure a minimum quantity of private stockpiles, which need to be maintained for a stipulated period of time (such as the Rice Stockpile Scheme).
-Seen its exposure to Malaysia and Indonesia imports, Singapore has stockpiles of food to prevent crisis.
-The presence of the stockpiles is known but not the actual numbers to affect their negotiation with overseas suppliers. - o UK: The UK is creating strategic reserves of water treatment chemicals: monitoring stockpiles of chemicals and exploring stockpile requirements - Australia: Australia maintains a National Medicine Stockpile storing medications, vaccines, antidotes and PPE to be used in case of supply chain disruptions in the health sector.
+- US: The U.S. Department of Energy (DOE), Department of Defense (DoD), and Department of State (agreement (MOA) that sets the foundation for a critical minerals stockpile to support the U.S. transitions security needs.
+DoD, which manages the National Defense Stockpile (NDS), currently stockpiles critical purposes.
+The MOA creates a new, interagency process for stockpiling minerals that enable vital clean expressions. - Japan: JOGMEC operates a national stockpiling system of rare metals to secure long-term raw in sufficient to meet 60 to 180 days' demand.
+In addition, under the planned Mining Act to be adopted access to rare-earth resources in Japan's exclusive economic zone (offshore deposits). - Korea: State owned Korea Resources Corporation runs a stockpile storage system for rare metals. - China: it is estimated that China stockpiles 1.5 million to 2 million tons of copper, 800,000-900,000 to 400,000 tons of zinc.
+China is also believed to have around 7,000 tons of cobalt, a key metal used in bat - Singapore: Particularly in the field of food, the government can use its discretionary power to ensure stockpiles, which need to be maintained for a stipulated period of time (such as the Rice Stockpile Malaysia and Indonesia imports, Singapore has stockpiles of food to prevent crisis.
+The presence of the actual numbers to affect their negotiation with overseas suppliers. - UK: The UK is creating strategic reserves of water treatment chemicals: monitoring stockpistockpile requirements - Australia: Australia maintains a National Medicine Stockpile storing medications, vaccines, antidotes supply chain disruptions in the health sector.